The Keshet Lab

 Lipoprotein composition in cancer

-We found that lipoproteins can polarize macrophages into a specific sub-population that may be invovlved in the pathogenesis of cancer and obesity.
+We found that lipoproteins can polarize macrophages into a specific sub-population that may be invovlved in the pathogenesis of cancer.
 We are currently investigating this fascinating avenue of research.

 Triglycerides in acute pancreatitis